Kaljurand/K6nele/docs/android_wear/README.md

 ### Assistant

-Long press on the upper button (on Huawei Watch 2) launces action `ASSIST`.
+Long press on the upper button (on Huawei Watch 2) launches action `ASSIST`.
 Kõnele needs to be configured with rewrite rules to be of any use, e.g. setting a timer using action `SET_TIMER` worked.

-### Hangouts
+### Hangouts, Keep, etc.

+Apps that integrate text input (e.g. Hangouts, Keep) offer 3 input modes:

-Hangouts offers 3 input modes: action `RECOGNIZE_SPEECH` (microphone icon), emoji, IME (keyboard icon).
+- action `RECOGNIZE_SPEECH` (microphone icon),
+- emoji,
+- IME (keyboard icon).

 Kõnele opens from the microphone icon and is available in the IME rotation.
-The Kõnele IME does not support editing on Wear (swipe commands do not work and edits are not visible because the IME is not drawn over the editor but instead over the input mode selection GUI).
+The first is suitable for short inputs that cannot be edited.
+The IME mode offers basic editing with swipe commands.

 Known issues
 ------------